 How Long is the Harry Potter Studio Tour?

 Lots of people ask us how long the Harry Potter Studio tour takes.

 In my experience, we would say to allow around four hours to visit the Harry Potter Studio Tour.
 This will give you time to see all the sets, try a few of the experiences, and get something to eat and drink.
 Depending on how big of a fan you are, you may want to schedule some extra time for browsing the gift shop!
 A lot of the items are exclusive to the Studio Tour and can’t be found anywhere else.

 Depending on the age of your children, and your interest in all things Potter, I would suggest that if you don’t stop to eat or drink, you’ll need at least 2.5 hours to get around the tour.

 There is such a lot to see, and so much attention to detail, that it would be a real shame to rush your visit.

 What’s the Harry Potter Studio Tour like at Christmas?

-The Studio Tour is amazing whenever you go, but we reckon that the most special time to visit is Christmas.
+The Harry Potter Tour is amazing whenever you go, but we reckon that the most special time to visit is Christmas.
 Hogwarts in the Snow has some wonderful special exhibits.
 We’ve found it’s a lovely way to make the time between Christmas and New Year feel REALLY special.